TechJunkie is a BOX20 Media Company

 TechJunkie is supported by our readers.
 When you make a purchase through our links, we may earn a commission.
 Read More.

 Right now, Logitech and Kensington products seem to rank high with the majority of users.
-It’s no surprise, given that both companies have quite the tenure.
+It’s no surprise, given that both companies have pretty the tenure.
 Therefore, we included quite a few models from each issuer, respectively.
 Of course, the search for the best trackball mice can’t be limited to merely two brands, so don’t worry.
 The review includes other recognizable industry names and some more niche products as well.

 When it comes to ergonomics, stamina, and overall build quality, Logitech MX Ergo is one of the best trackball mice currently on the market.
 Your hand fits snugly on the device, providing minimal physical discomfort thanks to the incredible design.
 The battery life is pretty impressive, providing you with 70 days of uninterrupted use.